maguilar15/cs2210-m/arithmetic_slices/report.md

 Ultimately combining them inside the nested while loop.

 #### Talk about how you used IDEAL and Duke 7 to tackle the problem.

+First was locating the sub-problem in the entire problem.
+I had to determine conditionals for iterating and selecting.
+I would iterate through the list that is given and make summation through elements selected from a number inside the specified range in the problem statement.